Category: Aristotle

 Aristotle’s concepts of potentiality and actuality

-If you walk nowadays the streets of any large city, the sheer number of homeless, confused people will make you wonder if Aristotle’s theory of […]
+If you walk the streets of any large city nowadays, the sheer number of homeless, confused people will make you wonder if Aristotle’s theory of potentiality and actuality has been totally forgotten.
+While most people today believe that self-development and self-actualisation are almost impossible, Aristotle had already observed twenty-five centuries ago that all creatures have…

 -